polybar/polybar/README.md

 Each bar contains a set of modules, which in turn defines a set of formatting rules and options.
 Read more about [how the configuration works](#configuration).

-The project was developed specifically for Lemonbar, and the initial plan was to integrate a trimmed down version of it into Lemonbuddy.
-This would remove the need of having to pass data back and forth between the two processes.

-After spending time trying to create an interface to the Lemonbar source code, I decided to not use it at all.
-Lemonbar is a great application but it would be more efficient to write a custom X rendering implementation instead of trying to patch up Lemonbar.
-Not only does it fix the *"Lemonbuddy doesn't work with my extra-custom-lemonbar-fork"* issue, it also makes it alot easier to implement new features...
-The performance boost is of course also welcome to join the party, so that's nice.

-The new implementation will use the same `%{...}` syntax Lemonbar uses, which means that existing configurations will still work, so keep ricing.

 ## Getting started